 Lascassas real estate is some of the most expensive in Tennessee, although Lascassas house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Lascassas isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lascassas are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lascassas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lascassas is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Lascassas who work in teaching (14.13%), office and administrative support (10.67%), and sales jobs (10.30%).

 Because of many things, Lascassas is a great place for families with children to consider.
 First of all, many other families with children live here, making Lascassas a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Lascassas has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lascassas’s overall crime rate is lower than average for the country.